MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 destroyed
 ---------

-This function sets **widget-pointer* to `undefined` if *widget-pointer* != `undefined`.
+This function sets *$widget* to `undefined` if *$widget* != `undefined`.
 It’s intended to be used as a callback connected to the “destroy” signal of a widget.
 You connect `destroyed()` as a signal handler, and pass the address of your widget variable as user data.
 Then when the widget is destroyed, the variable will be set to `undefined`.
 Useful for example to avoid multiple copies of the same dialog.

-    method destroyed ( N-GObject $widget_pointer )
+    method destroyed ( N-GObject $widget )

-  * N-GObject $widget_pointer; : address of a variable that contains *widget*
+  * N-GObject $widget; the widget to clear *widget*

 device-is-shadowed
 ------------------